-After being in prayer ministry for over 25 years, I have been in hundreds of prayer rooms in churches of every stripe.
+After being in prayer ministry for many years, I have been in hundreds of prayer rooms in churches of every stripe.
 There are three basic types or prayer rooms I would like to address today:

 - The Prayer/Storage Room– this is a “prayer room” that shares space and is not fully dedicated to the purpose of prayer.
 In many cases, it is used for sound equipment, stage props, Christmas decorations…well, you get the idea.
 This tells me that a church is definitely not “all in” about becoming a praying church.
 To be fair, many churches simply don’t have any discretionary space, as prayer rooms usually aren’t in the initial plans when churches build.
 Church leadership hasn’t yet recognized that prayer is the strategy for the life and mission of the church.
 People who want to pray in these spaces are often resentful about sharing with those who would use the space for storage and vice versa.
 Hurt feelings and disunity can be a result of this arrangement.